nderevjanik-fond/poc-forking-upstream/README.md

 Experimenting with repo forking, this is the upstream / parent repo.

 Adding a new line of info via the upstream repo (as fond).

+Here's another line of info via the upstream repo (as fond).